SalvoPisciotta/ZhangOptimizationProject/README.md

 * Numpy
 * Matplotlib

-## Suggestion for the creation of a working environment
+## Suggestions for the creation of a working environment
 Having corrected installed Anaconda on your PC you can follow this guide to create an environment that can execute the project:
-* Open Anaconda
+* Open Anaconda Navigator
 * Click on "Environments"
 * Press "Create" button
 * Insert the name and Python with version below 3.7 (we suggest 3.5)